alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 set -euxo pipefail
-cd $VARIABLE #this will fail if $VARIABLE is unbound rm -rf ./* # notice the dot (.) before the star
+cd $VARIABLE #this will fail if $VARIABLE is unbound rm -rf ./* # notice the dot (.) before the star cd - #go back to the previous folder
 ```

-This will only delete files from the current directory down, yet another protection.
+This will only delete files from the current directory down (`./`), yet another level of protection.

 ## How I write my scripts